Luis Ortiz Monasterio: Career

 The first award for his work was a prize in sculpture from the Secretaría de Educación Pública in 1946.
 In 1967 he received the Premio Nacional de Artes in sculpture.
 In 1968 he was a founding member of the Academia de Artes and later received a diploma and medal for his teaching career at ENAP.
-Posthumous tributes include one in 1992 at the OMR Gallery, and a retrospective in 2011 at the Museo Casa Estudio Diego Rivera y Frida Kahlo.
+Posthumous tributes include one in 1992 at the OMR Gallery, an exhibition in 1992 at Louis Stern Galleries; and a retrospective in 2011 at the Museo Casa Estudio Diego Rivera y Frida Kahlo.

 However, since his career, about fifteen percent of his work is missing or destroyed and much of the rest is in deteriorated condition, especially the monumental works.

 Artistry

 Ortiz Monasterio is of the generation of Mexican sculptors which includes Oliverio Martínez, Francisco Marín, Juan Cruz Reyes, Federico Cantú, Federico Canessi and Carlos Bracho, which adopted elements of Art Deco and Cubism, using figures from the working class and indigenous populations.
-His artistic style is characterized by the use of classical and geometric elements, along with pre Hispanic influence.
+His artistic style is characterized by the use of classical and geometric elements, along with pre-Hispanic influence.
 There is also influence from an artist named Ivan Mestrock, a Yugoslav artist whose works he saw in art magazines from Europe.
 In his works, he applied concepts from numerology and Pythagorism along with metaphysical concepts from the Aztec and Mayan cultures.

 His work can be divided into two types.
-The first are monumental public works with historical themes, such as the Nezahualcoyotl Fountain in Chapultepec (1956) and the Plaza Cívica de la Unidad Indepedencia (1962).
+The first are monumental public works with historical themes, such as the Nezahualcoyotl Fountain in Chapultepec (1956) and the Plaza Cívica de la Unidad Independencia (1962).
 His smaller works often consists of sensual human forms as well as those with a mechanical feel.